MicrosoftDocs/fabric-docs/docs/data-factory/dataflows-gen2-fast-copy.md

 ## Prerequisites

-- Fabric capacity
+- You must have a Fabric capacity.
-- For file data, stored in .csv or parquet format of at least 100 MB, stored in an Azure Data Lake Storage (ADLS) Gen2 or Blob account
+- For file data, files are in .csv or parquet format of at least 100 MB, and stored in an Azure Data Lake Storage (ADLS) Gen2 or a Blob storage account.
-- For Azure SQL DB, 1 million rows or more of data.
+- For Azure SQL DB, 1 million rows or more of data in the data source.

 ## Connector support